KRUKMAN/fafiq-app/docs/implementation_plan.md

 This plan is aligned to `Fafik_System_Context.md` and cross-checked against the current codebase.

 ## Current Codebase Reality (Delta to Target)
-- Domain naming is aligned to `org_id` in the app code; ensure the database schema/RLS uses `org_id` consistently end-to-end.
+- Domain naming is aligned to `org_id` in the app code; database/RLS enforcement still pending.
-- No tenant-resolution strategy exists (hard-coded tenant/org in UI).
+- Tenant resolution is **mock-first** with a Supabase bootstrap fallback: sessionStore uses mock memberships/org selection when no Supabase session/env is available.
-- No RLS, no schema migrations, no activity logging implementation yet (mock-only).
+- No RLS, schema migrations, or activity logging implementation yet (mock-only).
-- NativeWind v4 is configured in Tailwind + Babel, but `metro.config.js` was missing.
+- NativeWind v4 + metro config are in place; Expo Router shell + sidebar tabs are stable.
-- UI prototype lives largely in one screen (`app/(tabs)/index.tsx`) with many inline components (prototype OK; not scalable).
+- Dogs module is stage-based with list/detail/create/edit mocks; dog detail drawer has Financial/People & Housing/Chat mock tabs and has been cleaned of prior encoding artifacts; transports include list + detail shells.
+- Dependency audit: Expo/Supabase libraries (haptics, image, fonts, symbols, system-ui, web-browser, Supabase client, Query Devtools) are present for upcoming Phase 2 wiring; prune after integration if unused.

 # Phase 1 — Visual MVP (Frontend-First, Mocked)